Future Value Calculator

 What is "Future value"?

-Future value represents the value of a given investment at a specified point in the future, assuming that you are able to grow it at a given rate and accounting for compounding, contributions or withdrawals, and when they happen.
-It is useful when you want to estimate the pay off from a given investment which could be a deposit, a business project, stock market portfolio, investment fund, etc.
+Future value represents the value of a given investment at a specified point in the future, assuming that you are able to grow it at a given rate per period and accounting for compounding, contributions or withdrawals, and when they happen.
+It is useful when you want to estimate the pay off from an investment with a given present value by taking the time value of money into account.
+The investment could be a deposit in a savings account, a business project, stock market portfolio, investment fund, etc.

 It should also be noted that the future value calculated is nominal: it doesn't take into account inflation or other factors that might affect the actual value of money in the future.